cegprakash/cg_olymbits_post_mortem/README.md

 ****Wood1:****

-Since all the 4 minigames were hurdles the entire game state could fit in dp[30][30][30][30][3][3][3][3] As the number of position of hurdle is 0-29 and stun duration is 0-3 and each state has exactly 1 best move I never make DOWN movement as it does the same thing as jumping.
+Since all the 4 minigames were hurdles the entire game state could fit in dp[30][30][30][30][3][3][3][3]

+As the number of positions in hurdle is 0-29 and stun duration is 0-3 and each state has exactly 1 best move

+I never make DOWN movement as it does the same thing as jumping.

 As the number of states was too high, I reduced the number of states by starting my initial position in every turn as 0 ignoring the positions I already crossed and looking only at a depth of 5.

 In other words I only care about the 4 mini games of hurdles and each mini game have a maximum length of 5.

 At a depth of 5 the no. of states required just looks like dp[15][15][15][15][3][3][3][3].

 As there are multiple paths to reach a particular state we also need to know how many turns we have taken before to reach a particular state.

 As I'm looking at a depth of 5 my dp state looks like dp[15][15][15][15][3][3][3][3][5].